Jalen Ramsey: Pittsburgh Steelers

+2025 season

 On June 30, 2025, Ramsey, along with Jonnu Smith and a 2027 seventh-round pick, was traded to the Pittsburgh Steelers in exchange for Minkah Fitzpatrick and a 2027 fifth-round pick.
-The trade to Pittsburgh included a $1.5 million raise, bringing Ramsey's expected earning to $26.6 million in 2025.
-In the season opener against the New York Jets, Ramsey had 3 combined tackles (2 solo) and a game-sealing hit on wide receiver Garrett Wilson with 18 seconds left to give the Steelers a 34–32 win.
-In Week 6, Ramsey recorded his first career multi-sack game, putting up 2 sacks in a 23–9 win over the Cleveland Browns.
+The trade to Pittsburgh included a $1.5 million raise, bringing Ramsey's expected earnings to $26.6 million in 2025.

+During the season opener against the New York Jets, Ramsey had two tackles and a game-sealing hit on wide receiver Garrett Wilson with 18 seconds left to give the Steelers a narrow 34–32 victory.
+In Week 6, Ramsey recorded his first career multi-sack game, putting up two sacks during a 23–9 victory over the Cleveland Browns.
 In Week 11, Ramsey punched Cincinnati Bengals wide receiver Ja'Marr Chase after being spit on, and was ejected from the game.
 Chase was suspended for one game the next day.
+Ramsey was later fined $14,491 for punching Chase.
+Chase later apologized after the incident.
+In the 2025 season, Ramsey finished with three sacks, 88 tackles (53 solo), one interception, and eight passes defended.
+He was ranked 82nd by his fellow players on the NFL Top 100 Players of 2026.